LucasAlgera/LucasAlgera.github.io/pages/landscape-editor.md

 ![CLOD DLOD](/assets/images/LoD.png)

-So I have a couple of things to keep in mind:
+There are a couple of things to keep in mind:

+CLOD
 - 🟢 CLOD: By far the smallest memory usage when comparing it to DLOD.
 This is because we are not storing multiple Levels of 1 chunk or not storing triangles we won't need.
 - 🟢 CLOD: By far the slowest, having to regenerate multiple chunks every time the camera moves is quite expensive.
 We can reduce the costs by spreading the regeneration over multiple frames but it is still not optimal.
-- 🔴 CLOD: Best looking, with regenerating in a circular area around the camera we don't see any "popping artifacts" which will occur when we regenerate each chunk seperately.
+- 🔴 CLOD: Best looking, with regenerating in a circular area around the camera we don't see any [popping artifacts](https://en.wikipedia.org/wiki/Popping_(computer_graphics)) which will occur when we regenerate each chunk seperately.

+DLOD:
 - 🟢 DLOD: If we store 3 LoD layers into memory per chunk this is could be by far our fastest option during runtime since we won't have to regenerate our map every time the camera moves.
 - 🟢 DLOD: If we don't store the layers into memory and regenerate the chunks every time we move this will be a bit slower.
 - 🔴 When comparing it to CLOD we might get some "popping artifacts" when the chunks are regenerating.